 Welcome to HistoryLink.org, the first and largest encyclopedia of regional history created expressly for the Internet.
 We are dedicated to the principle that history belongs to the entire community and that a better understanding of past events can improve public debate and decisions and enrich the lives of individuals.

-Our content increases almost daily, as of May 2017, HistoryLink.org features more than 7,000 original fully sourced articles.
+Our content increases almost daily, as of 2021 HistoryLink.org features nearly 8,000 original fully sourced articles.
 Like the communities and state it chronicles, HistoryLink.org is a work in progress.
 We continuously add new features to fill gaps and enlarge upon selected subjects, and existing articles are often expanded or corrected to reflect new information.
-HistoryLink.org serves an average of 4,000 visitors a day, among them teachers, students, journalists, and lifelong history lovers who use us as a resource to inform their perceptions and enhance their lives.
+HistoryLink.org serves an average of 4,500 visitors a day, among them teachers, students, journalists, and lifelong history lovers who use us as a resource to inform their perceptions and enhance their lives.
 And after more than 25 years, HistoryLink has its own history, too, which you can read about here.

 We welcome your comments and suggestions – submit them the Contact page.
 We encourage you to inquire about adding your own voice to our People's History library.

 - Features are overview articles – biographical stories and snapshots of communities and historical events, all fully cited.

 - Timeline Entries are events keyed to specific dates, offering readers the opportunity to scroll chronologically through Washington state history.
 All are fully cited.

 - People’s Histories are reminiscences, documents, older historical accounts, and personal interpretations.
 Most are not cited.